yashthakur1/Trendy/README.md

-# explora
+# Trendy
-Basic App using Dagger with MVP and RX
+Dummy E-commerce App with the best of android architechtures and libraries.
+(MVP + DAGGER 2 + RXJAVA)